kylelang/TiU-Exam-Merge/README.md

 that these results will be represented as multiple columns in a single input file.
 So, you may only read in one file of online results.

+The program will also run with only online exam results.
+When prompted to specify the number of on-campus exam result files, input "0" to process only online exam results.

 The name of the column containing the online exam results should have a specific structure and format.